frier17/100_pages_fastapi/content/preface/_index.md

 visit [codeskol](http://www.codeskol.com/blog) directs you to web page at URL http://www.codeskol.com/blog

 Quotes in each chapter will normally be provided at the end section of each chapter.
-Quotes are in italics.
 Example:
-*FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.*
+> FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.

 #### Further Reading

-The further reading section will provide links to articles, videos, or other resources which a reader may explore to further have a better understanding of a topic.
-Further Reading may be inserted at different positions of a page but more often at the end of the topic to reduce the number of times a reader may leave a page to view more information.
+The further reading section will provide links to articles, videos, or other resources which a reader may explore to better understand a topic.
+Further Reading may be inserted at different positions of a page but more often at the end of the topic.
+This was done to reduce the number of times a reader may leave a page to view more information.
 Sections on further reading are provided as block quotes.

 #### Added tips and tricks